An Arboreous Abode

 To cater to the clients’ sizable art collection—which includes paintings, sculptures and pottery—a Shou Sugi Ban accent wall spans two floors, from living room up to hallway.
 Dark horizontal slats facilitate the hanging and changing of art pieces with ease, allowing for customization at any moment.
 The wall situates itself in the heart of the household, where the open plan is most realized.
 A painting hanging on the right of the stairwell, for example, can be enjoyed from dining area to kitchen to living room, while the more secluded sitting nook under the stairs can house a piece more suited to intimate conversation.

 Continuing in thoughtfully framing the clients’ objets and books, custom wood shelving lines the living room.
 Within well-lit cubbies lie collectables from around the world and color-coordinated literary tomes.
 The arrangement frames the contents with gallery-level attention, while also inviting the inquisitive passerby.
 Adjacent the living room lies the open kitchen, where island hanging light-fixtures speak to the factory-style hopper window—a generous opening which lets in light throughout the floor.

 Modern simplicity is maintained throughout the four stories of the townhouse.
 A lower den offers a less formal place for lounging and extra sleeping space, while bedrooms hone a minimal ease.
 The space is delicately harmonious—equally inviting the refurbished antiques as it is to modern, abstract woodworks.

 We thank Domani Developers and Michael Garden for their contracting and reality work, respectively.
 Combray Furniture Studio has done a beautiful job customizing a great deal of the woodwork and furniture, and David Wing Design rounded out with his beautiful accent wall fabrication.
-Thanks for the kitchen design and cabinetry extended to Spoque.
+Thanks for the kitchen design and cabinetry extended to Spogue.